Get A Quote

 Indoor vs Outdoor wire

 While indoor and outdoor wires may have some similarities, their differences have significant ramifications.
 Outdoor and indoor wiring fall under different safety codes and use various materials depending on the application.
-Using a wire in the wrong location can be a critical error, leading to damaged wiring and significant safety risks, not to mention non-functioning electronics.
+Using a wire in the wrong location can be a critical error, leading to damaged wiring, significant safety risks, and non-functioning electronics.

 What Separates Indoor and Outdoor Wires